Member Login

 • Round 4: Impromptu

-• Round 6 (Finals): This House would cease the pursuit of space colonization.
+• Round 7: (Finals): This House believes that telemedicine is the future of medicine.

 Middle School Mixed Extemp Topic Areas